GaloisInc/daedalus/docs-src/source/index.rst

 +---------------------------+-------------------+

-The ``Choose`` and ``Choose1`` keywords also support **layout**, so instead of using braces and semi-colons we can just line-up the alternaitves like this:
+The ``Choose`` and ``Choose1`` keywords also support **layout**, so instead of using braces and semi-colons we can just line-up the alternatives like this:

 .. code-block:: DaeDaLus